apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**List of 2024 Pro Bowl events Detroit Lions will participate in**
+**Seattle Reports Outbreak Of Rare, Drug-Resistant Fungal Infection: Here’s What To Know**

-You can read more about it [here](https://www.prideofdetroit.com/2024/2/1/24058158/list-2024-pro-bowl-events-detroit-lions-participating-schedule-tv).
+You can read more about it [here](https://www.forbes.com/sites/ariannajohnson/2024/02/01/seattle-reports-outbreak-of-rare-drug-resistant-fungal-infection-heres-what-to-know/).

 ## Requirements
 - Python 3.8